yasufum/dpdk-installer/README.md

   - hugepage_size: Size of each of hugepage.
   - nr_hugepages: Number of hugepages.
   - dpdk_interfaces: List of names of network interface assign to DPDK.
+  - dpdk_target: Set "x86_64-ivshmem-ivshmem-gcc" for using ivshmem, or
+                 "x86_64-native-linuxapp-gcc".

 If you use other than 2048kB of hugepage size (typically 1GB), define it as mount option described in "Using Hugepages with the DPDK" section